Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

-Let $f:\mathbb{C} \rightarrow \mathbb{C}$ be a monic polynomial of degree $d$, $f(z)=z^{d}+a_{1}z^{d-1}+\cdots+a_{d}$.
+Let $f:\mathbb{C} \rightarrow \mathbb{C}$ be a monic polynomial of degree $d$: $f(z)=z^{d}+a_{1}z^{d-1}+\cdots+a_{d}$.
 Infinity is a super attracting fixed point of $f$ whose \textit{basin of attraction} is defined as

-Its complement is called the \textit{filled Julia} set: $ K(f)=\mathbb{C}\setminus D_{f}(\infty)$.
-The \textit{Julia set}, $J(f)$, is the common boundary of $K(f)$ and $D_{f}(\infty)$.
-It is well-known that the Julia set and the filled Julia set of a polynomial are connected if and only if all critical points stay bounded under iteration.
+The complement of $D_{f}(\infty)$ is called the \textit{filled Julia} set: $ K(f):=\mathbb{C}\setminus D_{f}(\infty)$.
+The \textit{Julia set}, $J(f)$, is defined as the boundary of $K(f)$.
+It is well-known that the Julia set and the filled Julia set of a polynomial are connected if and only if the orbit of all critical points stay bounded under iteration.

-With $f$ as above, there exists a conformal change of coordinate, \textit{B\"ottcher coordinate}, $B_{f}$ which conjugates $f$ to the $dth$ power map $z \mapsto z^{d}$ throughout some neighborhood of infinity $U_f$.
+With $f$ as above, there exists a conformal change of coordinate $B_{f}$, the \textit{B\"ottcher coordinate}, which conjugates $f$ to the $d$-th power map $z \mapsto z^{d}$ throughout some neighborhood of infinity $U_f$.
 That is,

 with $B_{f}(f(z))=(B_{f}(z))^{d}$, and $B_{f}(z)\sim z$ as $z\rightarrow \infty$.